jim-collier/x9git/README.md

 - `git push` only to a feature branch you created.

-- Don't `push` to `dev`, `main`, or `master`; instead, create a Pull Request.
+- Don't `push` your own work to `dev`, `main`, or `master`; instead, create a Pull Request.
 Even if you otherwise have the rights to, and even for small personal "toy" projects.

-	While PRs are overkill for small personal projects, it is nevertheless good hygiene, does not add much extra effort, and reinforces good working habits at a reflexive level.
+	While PRs are overkill for small personal projects, they are nevertheless good hygiene, do not add much extra effort, and reinforce good working habits at a reflexive level.

+	(`br land` and `release` do push the target branch - but that push *is* the merge or the release, not a shortcut around one.)

 - Pushed history is permanent.
 No rebase, no amend, no force-push, no rewriting.